You can make Instant Pot Rice and Beans recipe tonight! With dried black beans, no soaking, no sauteing, in 30 minutes flat. Bam!

 Pressure Cooker Beans and Rice

 OK, this healthy Instant Pot rice and beans recipe is a weeknight dinner saver!
 It’s like Instant Pot black beans meet Instant Pot brown rice and cook together in one pot in 22 minutes.
-There is barely any chopping required and I will “slap your hands” if you soak the beans.
+There is barely any chopping required and I will “slap your hands” if you soak the beans – just like with Instant Pot baked beans, I repeat, you do not need to soak!

 And don’t even think about sauteing the onion.
 Food cooked under pressure comes out more flavorful than cooked on the stovetop.
 Sauteing IS NOT necessary with Instant Pot, in most cases.
 Just like you can cook chicken, rice and beans at same time when making chicken burritos.
 Check out my Instant Pot guide for more tips and tricks.